 A powerful new strain of the stomach flu has emigrated from Australia: Sydney GII.4, and as a result, many Americans have been sick.
 Sydney is a stomach virus, sometimes called the stomach flu.

 The ‘stomach flu’ is not the same as influenza, an upper respiratory illness.
 The stomach ‘flu’ is really gastroenteritis, and can result from a virus, parasite, or bacteria which spreads easily through contaminated food and/or water.

-This year’s major strain is Sydney, which researchers first discovered in Australia in 2012.
+Sydney is this year’s major strain – researchers first discovered it in Australia in 2012.

 Bacteria, Parasites, and Viruses

 The types of bacteria that can cause gastroenteritis include Escherichia coli.
 Salmonella, Campylobacter, and Shigella.
 This type of bacteria is generally found in food, but infected people can easily spread their stomach illness if they’re not washing hands properly.

 Viruses that cause gastroenteritis include adenoviruses, rotaviruses, calciviruses, astroviruses, and norovirus.
 The norovirus has been a popular virus that has been circulating the globe.
 You can pick up this lovely virus from contaminated food and water, or by touching contaminated surfaces.
 The GII.4 Sydney is a new strain of the norovirus that researchers first detected in 2012 - Sydney is currently the leading cause of norovirus, according to the Centers for Disease Control and Prevention (CDC).